karaokemugen/karaokemugen-app/README.md

 #### Depending on your system

-You can also paths where to find those binaries in your `config.yml` file if you have them already installed elsewhere on your system and wish to use them.
+You can also define paths where to find those binaries in your `config.yml` file if you have them already installed elsewhere on your system and wish to use them.
 See `config.sample.yml` for examples.

 Here are the default places where Karaoke Mugen will look for these binaries below :